KDD2025LLM4ECommerce/KDD2025LLM4ECommerce.github.io/cfp.md

 ### Call for Papers

 Large Language Models (LLMs) have recently emerged as transformative tools in artificial intelligence, revolutionizing various domains.
 In e-commerce, LLMs have demonstrated remarkable potential to drive innovation and enhance customer experiences.
 E-commerce data typically includes multi-modal information, such as product titles, images, user-item interactions, and customer reviews.
 The richness and diversity of this data create unique opportunities for designing and applying advanced LLM models.
-LLMs have already been applied to a range of e-commerce tasks, including product recommendation, search, classification, question answering, and advertising.
+LLMs have already been applied to various e-commerce tasks, including product recommendation, search, classification, question answering, and advertising.
 They have also been integrated into real-world production systems, such as Amazon Rufus and Taobao Wenwen.
 Despite these successes, the adoption of LLMs in e-commerce is still in its early stages.
 Significant challenges remain, such as ensuring the accuracy of LLM-generated content, improving efficiency, mitigating biases, and safeguarding user privacy and data security.

 This workshop seeks to explore a wide range of topics related to the use of LLMs in e-commerce, encompassing methods, datasets, applications, and systems.
 We invite submissions that address these challenges and contribute to advancing the state-of-the-art in LLMs for e-commerce.

-Please submit your work through (comming later)
+Please submit your work through [https://openreview.net/group?id=KDD.org/2025/Workshop/LLM4ECommerce](https://openreview.net/group?id=KDD.org/2025/Workshop/LLM4ECommerce)

 Submissions of papers must be in English, in PDF format, in the current ACM two-column conference format.
 Suitable LaTeX, Word, and Overleaf templates are available from the [ACM Website](https://www.acm.org/publications/proceedings-template) (use the “sigconf” proceedings template for LaTeX and the Interim Template for Word) (also [available](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty) in Overleaf).
 The recommended setting for LaTeX is: \documentclass[sigconf, anonymous, review]{acmart}.